 At the time, she was still one of the highest paid females in Hollywood, but her career was simply not working out like she had hoped.
 The comedy with music, For The Love Of Mary (1948) was her last film.
-Yet, for the brief time she was working, 1936-1948, Durbin’s fan club was the largest in the world.
+Yet, for that brief time that she was working, 1936-1948, Durbin’s fan club was the largest in the world.

-She was, like Garland, a total Hollywood creation and a world-wide phenomenon.
+She, like Garland, was a total Hollywood creation and a worldwide phenomenon.
 Still, Durbin walked away from Hollywood in 1949.
-She married film producer-director Charles Henri David in 1950 (her third husband), and the couple moved to a farmhouse near of the village Neauphle-le-Chateau, outside of Paris.
+She married film producer-director Charles Henri David in 1950 (her third husband), and the couple moved to a farmhouse near the village of Neauphle-le-Chateau, outside of Paris.
 She withdrew from public life and she fiercely guarded her privacy.
 Unlike Greta Garbo, who famously would stroll the streets of NYC, Durbin truly wanted to be left alone.

-In 1980, she sent a current photo of herself to Life Magazine, with a note explaining that she was upset at the stories that she was growing fat.
+In 1980, she sent a current photo of herself to Life magazine, with a note explaining that she was upset at the stories that she was growing fat.
 After her retirement, Durbin granted a single interview.
 In 1983 she said:

 “I did not hate show business.
 I loved to sing.
 I was happy on the set.
 I liked the people with whom I worked and after the nervousness of the first day, I felt completely at ease in front of the camera.
 I also enjoyed the company of my fellow actors.
-What I did find difficult was that this acquired maturity had to be hidden under the childlike personality my films and publicity projected on me.”
+What I did find difficult was that this acquired maturity and had to be hidden under the childlike personality my films and publicity projected on me.”

 Winston Churchill adored her movies, and Durbin was Anne Frank‘s favorite movie star.

-So here is that anecdote.
-It was told to me by a very successful film and stage producer who I had an affair with in 1974.
+So here is that anecdote: It was told to me by a very successful film and stage producer who I had an affair with in 1974.
 I won’t name him, but I will tell you that I got to hold his Tony Award (one of several) while he did unspeakable things to my 20-year-old body.
 So, here we go: